light1377/Assignment11-READMEgenerator/Readme2.md

 MIT
 <br>
 ## How others can contribute:
-h

 <br>
 ## Tests

 <br>
 ## Questions
-This project was made by h, please see their GitHub profile [here](https://github.com/h)
+This project was made by , please see their GitHub profile [here](https://github.com/)

-Additionally, you can contact them via h for any questions or comments.
+Additionally, you can contact them via  for any questions or comments.